brrcrites/graph-coloring/README.md

 Five coloring algorithms are currently provided in this package (See reference papers for descriptions):

-- DSATUR (New Methods to Color the Vertices of a Graph - Brelaz et al.) -- `Dsatur`
+- DSATUR (New Methods to Color the Vertices of a Graph - Brelaz et al.) -- `--algorithm=ssatur`
-- MCS (Register Allocation via Coloring of Chordal Graphs - Magno et al.) -- `Mcs`
+- MCS (Register Allocation via Coloring of Chordal Graphs - Magno et al.) -- `--algorithm=mcs`
-- lmXRLF (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.) -- `Lmxrlf`
+- lmXRLF (Efficient Coloring of a Large Spectrum of Graphs - Kirovski et al.) -- `--algorithm=lmxrlf`
-- Hybrid TabuCol (Custom, based on Efficient Coloring... - Kirovski et al.) -- `Hybrid`
+- Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.) -- `--hybrid dsatur`
-- Hybrid DSATUR (Custom, based on Efficient Coloring... - Kirovski et al.) -- `HybridDsatur`
+- Hybrid lmXRLF (Custom, based on Efficient Coloring... - Kirovski et al.) -- `--algorithm=hybrid lmxrlf`

 Additionally, there is a k-coloring algorithm that is accessible, and used internally within other algorithms: